 Bourgogne, Blanc, Terroir d'Exception, 2015

-This hails from a plot of 40-year-old vines between Albert Grivault's Clos des Perrières and Perrières itself.
+Beautifully ripe but crystalline flavours of citrus, peach melba and savoury crushed stones, with a faint well-judged oakiness sitting in the background.
+Lively, detailed and light-footed this is radiant, expressive and transparent all the way through to a long, unwaveringly clear finish.
+This hails from a plot of 40 year old vines between Albert Grivault's Clos des Perrieres and Perrieres itself.
 A premier cru site if ever you saw one but for the fact that it was a quarry up until 1977, which has meant that it was never classed as such.
 Aged in 30% new oak.
-Due to the size of the crop we were not able to taste this cuvée.

 critic reviews